 Growing Fiddle Leaf Fig Plants From Stem Cuttings

-Are you ready to propagate your fiddle leaf fig?
+Curious about fiddle leaf fig propagation?
 Maybe you have tried propagation before, but for some reason, your cuttings never survive.
 Our in-depth video along with this post will help you master fiddle leaf fig propagation.

-Propagating your fiddle leaf fig is an easy and simple way to create new fiddle leaf fig plants.
+Fiddle leaf fig propagation is an easy and simple way to create new fiddle leaf fig plants.

 In a nutshell, propagation is the method of reproducing.
 In the wild, propagation happens when a plant loses a piece of itself, the cutting will then grow into a whole new plant.
 Because the process is relatively simple and fast, it is one of the easiest ways to grow new plants at home.